-- a.
-Postgraduate Medical Education Program: Students in the Postgraduate Medical Education Program pay a Program Fee of \$873.16 per year. - b.
+- Postgraduate Medical/Dental Education Program: Students in the Postgraduate Medical/Dental Education Program pay a Program Fee of \$891.92 per year. - b.
 Work Experience Courses (Co-op and Internships): Students registered in cooperative work experience programs or work internships will register in courses entitled "Work Experience" (WKEXP).
 The fees for the work experience program are assessed as instructional fees for the WKEXP courses.
 For the terms of registration in WKEXP alone, students are also assessed the Registration and Transcript Fee, Student Services Fee, and the Students' Union Fees.
-Athletics and Recreation and Health Services Fees are optional.
-If a student registers in other courses additional to WKEXP in a term, normal tuition fee calculations will apply for the total registration. - Exaculty Student Funds: Students in certain Faculties have voted to be assessed an additional Faculty Student Fund in accordance with the Student's Union bylaws.
+Athletics and Recreation, Health Services, and U-Pass Fees are optional.
+If a student registers in other courses additional to WKEXP in a term, normal tuition fee calculations will apply for the total registration. - c.
+Faculty Student Funds: Students in certain Faculties have voted to be assessed an additional Faculty Student Fund in accordance with the Students' Union bylaws.
 All students registered in the following Faculties for Fall or Winter Term will be assessed a Faculty Student Fund as indicated:

-Engineering: \$25/term Faculté Saint-Jean: \$3/term Law: \$50/term d.
+Engineering: \$25/term Law: \$50/term

+d.
 Visiting Student Certificate Program: Refer to §22.2.5 for the yearly fees for this program.
-Students in this program are assessed Full-time Noninstructional Fees for each term they are assessed instructional fees, whether they are taking courses for credit or audit.
+Students in this program are assessed Full-time Noninstructional Fees for each term they are assessed instructional fees, whether they are taking courses for credit or audit. www.ualherta.ca

-(4) Sample Fee Assessment Fall 2005/Winter 2006 Rates:
+(4) Sample Fee Assessment Fall 2008/Winter 2009 Rates: